 this to the first code chunk:

 Since BMI is a strong risk factor for diabetes, let’s check out the distribution of BMI among the participants.

 # One variable plots in the free text area after the setup code chunk.
 Then add a new code

 chunk below it.
-Next let’s create a density distribution plot:
+Let’s take a look at a density distribution plot:

-We can see that for the most part there is a good distribution with BMI,
+Our plot shows that, for the most part, there is a good distribution with BMI,

 Well, sadly, there’s really only one: